How We Propose to Fund This Initiative: A Sustainable Model for the Future

 How we Propose your Loan is Safe and Easy to Manage

-At Seed Capital for Everyday Kiwis, we understand that buying a home is one of the most significant financial decisions Kiwis will ever make.
+At Seed Capital for The Commons, we understand that buying a home is one of the most significant financial decisions Kiwis will ever make.
 That’s why we propose a straightforward process to ensure your interest-free loan is managed securely, with clear steps to access your funds and manage what happens if you change homes.

 Getting the Money: The Role of Solicitors and IRD